Nordix/xcluster-cni/README.md

 make sure that the `host-local` IPAM-plugin is configured with these ranges on each node.

-For inter-node connectivity we know the POD address ranges and the nodes they are assigned to.
+For inter-node connectivity we know the POD CIDRs and the nodes they are assigned to.
 It is just a matter of setting up ipv4 and ipv6 routes.
 Example;

 ```
 vm-003 # ip -6 ro